boshrin/or-match/README.md

   leftmost character is `1`, not `0`.
 To perform a substring match against the first three characters of a string, use `"1,3"`.

+It is possible to configure a substr match to behave like an exact match, just for the substring.
+See the `confidence` section, below, for more information.

 Addition search types may be supported in the future ([Issue #12] (https://github.com/ucidentity/or-match/issues/12), [Issue #13] (https://github.com/ucidentity/or-match/issues/13), and